-The Speech-Language Pathology Services Credential (Language, Speech and Hearing Services and Audiology) is designed for persons who wish certification to serve exceptional individuals as language, speech and hearing specialists, and/or as audiologists.
+The Speech-Language Pathology Services Credential (Language, Speech and Hearing Services and Audiology) is designed for persons who want certification to serve exceptional individuals as language, speech and hearing specialists, and/or as audiologists.

-Admission to the credential program requires admission to the master’s program in the Department of Communicative Disorders.
+Admission to the credential program requires admission to the master’s program in the Department of Communication Disorders and Sciences.
 Applicants for graduate status must possess either a baccalaureate degree in Communicative Disorders or complete 30 semester units of prerequisite courses, the Graduate Record Examination or Miller’s Analogy, and submit recommendations, transcripts and the departmental application.

 B. Pre-Clinical Phase

 In order for a student to qualify for admission to Clinical Privileges (Clinical Phase), the Pre-Clinical Phases courses must be completed with a grade of “B” or better in each course.
 The student then submits a formal application for Clinical Privileges to the department.
 Evaluation for Clinical Privileges includes an assessment of academic and clinical potential, supported by letters of recommendation, academic transcripts and satisfactory completion of the Pre-Clinical Phase courses.
-Application forms and instructions are found in the Communicative Disorders Department Office.
+Application forms and instructions are found in the Communication Disorders and Sciences department office.